Mookie Betts Player Props: Dodgers vs. Athletics

-Mookie Betts, with a slugging percentage of .400 in his past 10 games -- including one home run -- will be in action for the Los Angeles Dodgers against the Oakland Athletics, with Hogan Harris on the mound, August 2 at 10:10 PM ET.
+On Thursday, Mookie Betts (.282 batting average in his past 10 games, with five doubles, two home runs, eight walks and five RBI) and the Los Angeles Dodgers face the Oakland Athletics, whose starting pitcher will be JP Sears.
+First pitch is at 10:10 PM ET.

-He collected two extra-base hits in his previous game (2-for-5 with a double, a home run and an RBI) against the Athletics.
+In his most recent appearance, he collected two extra-base hits (2-for-3 with a double, a home run and an RBI) against the Athletics.

 Mookie Betts Game Info & Props vs. the Athletics